mrocklin/thesis/inference.md

 Unfortunately the Maude system is an exotic dependency in the scientific community and interoperability with low-level computational codes was not a priority in its development.

+If we wish to describe these transformations while restricting ourselves to the Python language

-Our current implementation depends on LogPy, discussed in section \ref{sec:logpy}, to implement a term rewrite system.
-Because LogPy is embedded in Python we can not acheive the same convenient syntax support provided by Maude, but we can still encode a set of transformations in `(source, target, condition)` tuples.
-A set of these tuples are then fed into a term rewrite system and used to simplify matrix expressions.
+Because our solution is embedded in Python we can not acheive the same convenient syntax support provided by Maude.
+Instead we encode a set of transformations in `(source, target, condition)` tuples.

-We suffer the following degredation in readability in order to extract an exotic dependency
+We suffer the following degredation in readability in order to extract an exotic dependency.
+We describe the content of the transformation without specialized syntax

-    Wanted      inverse(X) = transpose(X) if X is orthogonal
+    Wanted:      inverse(X) = transpose(X) if X is orthogonal
-    Delivered  (inverse(X) , transpose(X) ,  Q.orthogonal(X))
+    Delivered:  (inverse(X) , transpose(X) ,  Q.orthogonal(X))

+We can then separately connect an external term rewrite system to transform these tuples into rewrite rules and use them to simplify matrix expressions.
+In \ref{sec:logpy} we describe our solution to this problem, LogPy, a logic programming package designed for simple interoperability.
 As with the system in Maude we believe that extending the set of simplification relations is straightforward and approachable to a very broad community.
 Additionally, this declarative nature allows us to swap out the term rewrite system backend should future development produce more mature solutions.

 #### Example -- Determinants: